The Most Fun You Can Have Dying: Reception

-Lydia Jenkin in the New Zealand Herald wrote that "..this is one of the most memorable local films to emerge in a long time, with beautiful icy cold cinematography and characters of gravity and realism, but it's not one for the faint-hearted".
+Lydia Jenkin of The New Zealand Herald wrote that "this is one of the most memorable local films to emerge in a long time, with beautiful icy cold cinematography and characters of gravity and realism, but it's not one for the faint-hearted".

-Helen Martin wrote that the film was "...really striking, a great looking film, nicely edited, with beautifully composed and lit visuals (Europe in winter looks magical) and excellent production design".
+Helen Martin wrote that the film was "really striking, a great looking film, nicely edited, with beautifully composed and lit visuals (Europe in winter looks magical) and excellent production design".

-Graeme Tuckett wrote that "..the film is a road trip, of sorts, a fantasy of youth and waste, and at times a thoughtful and quite incisive existential sketch of what it's like to hate yourself, when everyone around you thinks you're actually just fine".
+Graeme Tuckett of Stuff wrote that "the film is a road trip, of sorts, a fantasy of youth and waste, and at times a thoughtful and quite incisive existential sketch of what it's like to hate yourself, when everyone around you thinks you're actually just fine".

-The film was nominated as Best Picture at the 2012 New Zealand Film Awards losing out to the Orator.